 What is a Resident Assistant (RA)?

-Common across colleges and universities in Connecticut and throughout the United States, a resident assistant (RA) is a trained peer leader who helps to coordinate and organize activities among students within a shared residential facility.
+Common across colleges and universities throughout the United States, a resident assistant (RA) is a trained peer leader who helps to coordinate and organize activities among students within a shared residential facility.
 While RAs are referred to by a wide range of different names, resident advisor, community assistant, peer mentor, their responsibilities are broadly similar.

 Beyond the specific duties assigned by their school, RAs are covered by Title IX.
 Over the last few years, RAs have become important players in the enforcement of Title IX regulations.
 For a young person who already has to balance many other priorities, this can be quite a burden.
 It is one that you need to be prepared to take on.

 You are Entitled to Proper Title IX Training